confidence-duku/bakaano-hydro/docs/source/quickstart.rst

 This launches an interactive evaluation that prompts you to choose a station and then plots observed vs predicted discharge for the selected period.
 Use this to inspect model performance before running batch simulations.
+You will be prompted in the terminal to select a station.

 .. code-block:: python